 We welcome the new 2018 Honda CR-V to our family and look forward to the next three years of driving.
 If all goes well, we might decide to buy it at the end of the lease and make it a permanent member of our household.

-Prices, features and specifications apply to U.S. market models at the time of publication and are subject to change without notice.
-The 2018 CR-V test car in this story is privately leased by the editorial staff of CarNichiWa.com
+The 2018 CR-V test car in this story is privately leased by the editor of CarNichiWa.com

 Story, photos and video © 2018 CarNichiWa.com